Funeral Costs in Pennsylvania: 2026 Guide

 Visit our article on Travel Protection: Your Guide to Affordable Funeral Shipping, or click on the link above to enroll today.

-Donating a body to science is growing as a new alternative end-of-life solution.
-If you are interested in an anatomical gift, further information about donating a body in Pennsylvania can be found on our Body Donation page.
+Donating a body to science is emerging as a new end-of-life option.
+If you are interested in an anatomical gift, additional information on donating a body in Pennsylvania is available on our Body Donation page.

 Some Pennsylvania institutions accept body donations, but you must carefully check the details.
 Some institutions charge for the donation process, and it can take some considerable time for cremated remains to be returned to the family.